Joel-Venzke/TDSE/README.md

 Finally make the needed changes to paths and run `.\build`.

 ## Mac

+Need clang 8.0.0 if running on mac here is the command to run once you installed the 8.0.0 command line tools

+`sudo xcode-select --switch /Library/Developer/CommandLineTools`

+then

+`clang -v`

+should tell you the version is 8.0.0

 Here is the brew command to install on mac